kvoon9/weila-common-static/src/pages/android/corp/privacy-en.md

 6\.
 How to Delete Your Account

 As a communication and management tool for enterprise users, the creation and deletion of employee accounts are managed by your organization's administrator\.
-If you wish to delete your account, please contact your administrator, who can log in to the Weila Enterprise Management System via computer to complete the account deletion process.
+If you wish to delete your account, please contact your administrator, who can log in to the VoisWork Enterprise Management System via computer to complete the account deletion process.
-Weila Enterprise Management System URL: https://www.voiswork.com/ Operation path: Contacts → Member Management → Actions → Delete Member
+VoisWork Enterprise Management System URL: https://www.voiswork.com/ Operation path: Contacts → Member Management → Actions → Delete Member

 Upon receiving the administrator's deletion request, we will process the account deletion based on their authorization\.
 Please note that account deletion is irreversible\.
 We will cease providing services to you, stop collecting your personal information, and delete or anonymize your account-related data upon request, unless otherwise required by laws, regulations, or regulatory authorities.